Songzi: Tourism

 Songzi's tourism is also richly endowed by nature.
 There is the state-level scenic spot – Weishui Resort (洈水风景区), which integrates the mountains, waters, caves, forests, springs into one natural wonder.
 It provides the multi-functions for tourism, adventure, scientific exploration, summer resort, and sanatorium.
 It is located within the Golden Triangle for Tourism among the Three Gorges of the Yangtze River, Jingzhou Ancient City (荆州古城), and Zhangjiajie Scenic Area.

 Weishui Resort is made up of three parts – Weishui Reservoir (洈水湖), Weishui National Forest Park (洈水国家森林公园) and Cluster of Karst Caves and Hot Springs (溶洞温泉群).
 The Resort presents to tourists the tenderness and gentleness of Southern China's mountains and waters as well as the majesty and grandeur of Northern China's scenery and beauty.

 Weishui Lake is called as "Fairyland in the Southern Chu".
 Meandering through the green hills and blue waters, Weishui Waterdam has a total length of 8969m and is said to be the longest earth-filled man-made dam in Asia.
 Dotted on the clear blue water are innumerable islets covered by green trees and bushes.
 Surrounding the lake are dark green hills stretching far into distance and disappearing into Wuling Mountains.
 "Mountains go alive with water, water becomes enchanting with mountains (山得水而活，水得山而媚)".
 Under the blue sky and white clouds, with the hordes of white cranes flying from the woods to the water while the fish popping out their heads occasionally for making a scene of bustle and excitement, Weishui Lake and National Forest Park form a beautiful country scene, like a traditional Chinese ink and wash.

+Weishui Lake is home to the famous Scaly-sided merganser which is categorized as Endangered by the IUCN Red List.
+The mergansers spend their winter in the reservoir through late November to early March.

 Besides Weishui Lake there is a Buddhist Temple famous in Southern Chu ("楚南名刹") – Lingjiu Si (灵鹫寺), whose history can be dated back to Jin dynasty (晋朝).